Associate Degree in Fire Protection Technology

 Explore the curriculum and requirements of associate's degree programs in fire protection technology.
 Learn about the employment and continuing education option for graduates.

 Firefighters, fire code inspectors and fire investigators protect lives and property through their understanding of fire prevention and control.
 Prospective or active firefighters who have earned a high school diploma or GED can enroll in an associate-level fire protection technology degree program, typically awarded as an Associate of Applied Science or Associate of Technical Studies.
-These degree programs provide training in fire prevention and protection methods, with an emphasis on analytical thinking, decision-making and technical knowledge of building construction, flammable materials and fire detection systems.

 Students learn communication and leadership skills, which they can apply in their practical training in firefighting methods and emergency response.
 Some degree programs also include internships or cooperative work arrangements with local fire departments to give students real-world training and experience in firefighting and associated duties.